Liberty Sculpture Park

 Northeast of Barstow is Fort Irwin, which also houses NASA's Goldstone site.
 NASA's Goldstone site is where the giant satellite dishes are located.
 Those giant satellite dishes communicate with every object NASA has placed in space, including the rovers wandering around on Mars.
 Luckily, if you don't want to drive all the way out into the desert, you can visit the NASA Goldstone Visitor Center, which is located on the second floor of the Harvey House in Barstow.
 NASA's Goldstone site is also located on Fort Irwin, an army base.
 Rumor has it, that they have a full replica of a Middle Eastern city in which they perform training and run through various scenarios that troops deployed over in the Middle East may have to deal with.
 A variety of actors are supposed to be brought in, in order to run through these live training operations.
 Fort Irwin additionally has the 11th Armored Cavalry Regiment Museum.
 Located in the museum is an exhibit on Hi Jolly, one of the handlers, originally from the Middle East, who was brought over with what would become the US Camel Corps!

 About twenty minutes past Barstow, you'll come upon the small town of Yermo.
 If you didn't stop in Barstow, then Yermo is definitely the place for you to take a pit stop.
 Two different places here serve up some tasty snacks and you can either opt for the full sit down meal at Peggy Sue's 50's Diner or pizzas, candy, and snacks at Eddieworld!
 Peggy Sue's is also packed full of 50's nostalgia along with its Diner-saur Park, home to several metal dinosaurs and even a metal giant gorilla, many of which can literally be seen from the highway.
-Meanwhile, Eddieworld boasts the cleanest bathrooms on 15, has hordes of gas pumps, along with electric charging stations.
+Meanwhile, Eddieworld boasts the cleanest bathrooms on 15, has hordes of gas pumps, along with electric charging stations, and the store is filled with candy, stuffed animals, and even a wall of Lakers Memorabilia.
 You can't miss Eddieworld as you can see the giant ice cream sundae easily from the highway.